kinged007/telegram-summarizer/README.md

 ## Future Improvements

+- [ ] Add support for schedules from the command line and single entry point for cron jobs
 - [x] Add support for Job templates, which can be used to run the script with predefined arguments
 - [ ] Test with other LLM providers
 - [ ] Add support for more Telegram message types (e.g., photos, videos)